brisaAbrasadora/angular-assbook/README.md

 This page will show all posts (like in previous exercises).
 Use the same card you used in unit 1 project.

 In the card (important if the post is yours):
-• Put the button to delete the post (this will show a confirm dialog asking if you’re sure you want to delete it using ngBootstrap).
+&nbsp;&nbsp;&nbsp;&nbsp;🩷 Put the button to delete the post
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🖤 (this will show a confirm dialog asking if you’re sure you want to delete it using ngBootstrap).
-• Put a button to edit the post.
+&nbsp;&nbsp;&nbsp;&nbsp;🖤 Put a button to edit the post.
 The edit button will go to /posts/:id/edit.

-Also show the nav-bar with an input to filter posts by title and description.
+🖤 Also show the nav-bar with an input to filter posts by title and description.

-You can use signals to filter the posts (+0,25) instead of a pipe.
+🖤 You can use signals to filter the posts (+0,25) instead of a pipe.

 ## posts/:id